hxie0036/bird-detection-annotation-pipeline/README.md

-A practical system for reducing manual annotation effort through automated detection and labeling.
 # Bird Detection and Automated Annotation System

-This project presents an end-to-end computer vision pipeline for bird detection, automated annotation, and species classification.
-The system is designed to reduce manual labeling effort and support efficient dataset construction.
+An end-to-end computer vision pipeline for bird detection, automated annotation, and species classification.

+This system reduces manual annotation effort by integrating detection, labeling, and classification into a unified workflow.

 ---